JetBrains/teamcity-documentation/topics/bitbucket-cloud.md

-[//]: # (title: Integrating TeamCity with Bitbucket Cloud)
+[//]: # (title: Integrating TeamCity with Bitbucket)
-[//]: # (auxiliary-id: Integrating TeamCity with Bitbucket Cloud;Bitbucket Cloud)
+[//]: # (auxiliary-id: Integrating TeamCity with Bitbucket;Bitbucket)

-The TeamCity integration with the Bitbucket Cloud issue tracker can be set up separately, or as a part of TeamCity integration with [Bitbucket Cloud](integrating-teamcity-with-vcs-hosting-services.md#Integrating+TeamCity+with+Bitbucket+Cloud) as a source code hosting service.
+The TeamCity integration with the Bitbucket issue tracker can be set up separately, or as a part of TeamCity integration with [Bitbucket](integrating-teamcity-with-vcs-hosting-services.md#Integrating+TeamCity+with+Bitbucket) as a source code hosting service.

 When setting up integration with the Bitbucket issue tracker (see general information [here](integrating-teamcity-with-issue-tracker.md#Enabling+Issue+Tracker+Integration)), in addition to the repository URL and other general settings, you need to configure authentication and specify the issue ID pattern.